 Locally naturalized in Europe out of its native range including Britain and the Pyrenees Mts., and in the north-central United States (and adjacent Canada) (Taylor 1993).
 Hardy to Zone 4 (cold hardiness limit between -34.3°C and -28.9°C) (Bannister and Neuner 2001); var. acuminata, Zone 6).

 Within most of the species' range, 100 cm dbh is quite a large specimen, partly because of the general rarity of old trees; outside of the northern forests, old forest is quite rare in Europe.
-The largest specimen of which I have received report is unmeasured but features a 187 cm man in a photograph, and appears to be more than 200 cm dbh, albeit tapering rapidly above that height.
+The largest specimen of which I have received report is 214 cm dbh (1.3 m above ground), albeit tapering rapidly above that height (160 cm at 2.2 m), and is 56.2 m tall.
 The height of this tree is not recorded.
-It grows in the forest of Biogradska Gora National Park, Montenegro (full report and photographs: Räsänen 2008).
+It grows in the forest of Biogradska Gora National Park, Montenegro (full report and photographs: Räsänen 2008 and email, 2013.02.25).
 Mr. Räsänen (email 2010.12.25) states that "P. abies of 100 cm dbh are common in the old-growth remnants of the mountains of southern and central Europe.
 Picea abies and Abies alba are usually the largest trees, the former often having larger dbh, but the latter having larger volume due to slower stem taper."
 There is also record of a tree 153 cm dbh and 45 m tall from the Bagni di Mezzo, Trentino Alto, San Pancrazi, BZ, Italy (Corpo Forestale della Stato, a listing of big trees in Italy).
 The largest cultivated tree of which I have record is 147 cm dbh at Lingholm, Cumbria, UK (Mitchell et al. 1990).

 The tallest specimen that has been reported using accurate measurement technique (tape drop or laser survey) is 62.26 m tall (above mid-slope) and 115 cm dbh (above top-slope).
 It is the Sgerm Spruce (Sgermova smreka) in Ribnica na Pohorju, west of Maribor, Slovenia, on private land Cthe Sgerm farm).
 It is estimated to be 250 years old, based on a ring count of a fallen nearby tree of similar size, and has been measured repeatedly using professional methods (including theodolite, laser, and direct tape drop); it was 51 m in 1938, 57.5 m in 1980, and 61.7 m in 1995 (Räsänen 2012).
 The second-tallest specimen is 59.2 m tall.
 This well-known tree is in Sächsische Schweiz National Park, Germany.
 The same park contains a number of other trees measured at over 50 m tall (Räsänen 2010).